klesun/ts-browser/README.md

 The behaviour on circular dependencies may be not what you expect: I tried to mimick typescript's behaviour (which allows circular dependencies) by creating a [`Proxy` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) for the module which throws errors if you attempt to access a field before module fully loaded.
 If this appears to be inconsistent, you can file an issue with minimal example - I'll think of a better way to implement circular dependencies then.

-There was a similar project once, called [typescript-script](https://github.com/basarat/typescript-script), but it was last updated 5 years ago, did not manage to get it working.
+There was a similar project once, called [typescript-script](https://github.com/basarat/typescript-script), but it was last updated 5 years ago, did not manage to get it working, and it does not seem to load dependencies.